This is first in a series of blog posts about rethinking failure.

 So you’re thinking about taking on a tough challenge.

 By tough I mean one that you know you should do, or it would be great to have done, but you haven’t been able to get yourself over the line and actually commit to whatever it is.
-It could be something big like writing a book, starting a business, learning to do a back flip, or launching a land war in Asia.
+It could be something big like writing a book, starting a business, learning to do a back flip on a motorbike, or launching a land war in Asia.
 Or something small, like cleaning the garage.
 Whatever it is, if you could wave a magic wand you’d want it done, but when you think of the work required and the risks involved, then your motivation wilts.
-Your enthusiasm is on life support.
+Your enthusiasm is not dead, but it's on life support.
 There is a pulse, but it’s feeble.

 One of the main reasons we balk at taking on tough challenges is because of the chance and consequences of failure.
 There’s no point taking on a goal that you can’t finish, or one that might even leave you worse off.